 Erythrodermic psoriasis.
 This causes fierce red and scaly skin over large areas of your body.
-It can evolve from other forms of psoriasis.
+It can develop from other forms of psoriasis.
 Psoriasis treatments or withdrawal from certain drugs, like corticosteroids, can trigger it.

 Psoriasis symptoms come and go.
 You may only have minor symptoms once in a while.
 Or you may have severe symptoms most of the time.
 Certain things, like dry weather or stress, can cause them to flare up.

 Though it's rare, very severe psoriasis can be dangerous.
 You need to see your doctor right away if your psoriasis spreads to cover large parts of your body or if you show signs of infection, such as fever.